oculos/oculos.github.io/_posts/2025-11-22-Platform_single_sign_on_diy.md

 ### How  we did it on the IdP

 So, I said already that Keycloak is easy to expand, right?
 So, what we did at first was to create the necessary endpoints.
-You can see their implementation on [our repo on github](https://github.com/unioslo/keycloak-psso-extension).
+You can see this implementation on [our repo on github](https://github.com/unioslo/keycloak-psso-extension).
 Note that this Keycloak extension still needs a few things to be production grade, and we’ll try to point out here what is missing.
 All our endpoints are configured as a Keycloak resource.
 You can see all of them [here](https://github.com/unioslo/keycloak-psso-extension/blob/main/src/main/java/no/uio/keycloak/psso/PSSOResource.java).

 You are free to give the endpoints any name you wish.
 On your PSSO Extension, you need to configure the token and the nonce endpoint, as well as the keys endpoint.